200 Years of the Preston Place

 While local legend and some family traditions date the Preston Place to the late 18th Century, the better architectural and documentary evidence places the construction of the house circa 1821-22.
 Prior to this, the property was most associated with blacksmith John Cole, who owned a house on the site.
-Interestingly, some original fabric from that earlier house may be incorporated into the existing structure, such as floor joists from an earlier log cabin.
+Interestingly, some original materials from that earlier home may be incorporated into the existing structure, such as floor joists from the earlier log cabin.
 Thus, Preston Place may contain some of the oldest building material in the Valley.

 After these murky origins, the history begins to clear up.
 The Johnston family owned the property until 1879, when it was sold to Charles I. Preston (right) for the suspiciously low price of $600, perhaps indicating that the house and lands were in some state of disrepair at the time.
 Preston was a Confederate veteran and tradition states that he served as a courier to General Robert E. Lee during the war.
 He later served as sheriff of Roanoke County, and according to census records farmed the land (which extended to the other side of Main Street in the 19th Century).
 After his death (1894) and the death of his wife Mary (1924), various of their children kept the home until 1974.
 In that year Mary Preston Clark bequeathed the house to her daughter Esther Clark Brown.

 Through this time period the historic integrity of the original house remained intact, though early outbuildings were lost over time.
-About 1950 the original (or at least very early) 1-1/2 story rear ell was expanded into a two-story, two-room addition, retaining much of the original fabric including the impressive fireplace in the kitchen.
+About 1950, the original (or at least very early) 1-1/2 story rear ell was expanded into a two-story, two-room addition, retaining much of the original structure including the impressive fireplace in the kitchen.